Gillis Coignet: Return to Antwerp

 Gillis was married to Magdalena de Kempeneer, but it is uncertain whether he married her before or after his Italian journey.
 They had only one child Juliana (?- about 1616).

 At the end of the 1570s they lived in the house De hove van de Jonge Voetboog, which belonged to the Guild of St-Joris (St. George).
 In March 1580 he and his wife bought the lifelong usufruct of the house for 750 guilders on the condition that the Guild members could use the bowling green at any time.
 The house stood in the Schuttershofstraat and had a rent value of 40 guilders.

 For the monthly quotisation, a special tax levied to pay for defence against the Spaniards, Gillis Coignet's family was taxed at 2 guilders 10 stivers indicating that Gillis enjoyed affluent circumstances.
-At that time Gillis was considered to be a Martinist (i.e. a Lutheran).
+At that time Gillis was considered to be a Lutheran.